Code-Institute-Submissions/60s-band-front-end/README.md

 I used W3C [HTML Validator](https://validator.w3.org/) and [CSS Validator](http://jigsaw.w3.org/css-validator/) to check if my code was syntactically correct.

 The form on the contact page makes use of the 'required' attribute to make sure there is data in the form before it is sent off.

+Also used Chrome Devtools 'audit' function to check pages for any outstanding issues.
+This resulted in me added a few last-minute accessibility features.

 ### Legibility